-The Geotechnical Design Reports must conform to the scope of work, design criteria and performance specifications as set out in Volume 3 of this RFP.
+The Geotechnical Design Reports must conform to the scope of work, design criteria and performance specifications as set out in Schedule 5 of the Concession Agreement.
 Geotechnical Design Reports are to be provided for the road alignment and each structure.
-The format of the reports is to follow Technical Bulletin GM9801, "Guidelines for Technical Reports", March 30, 1998.
+The reports shall be formatted to follow the structure of Technical Bulletin GM9801, "Guidelines for Technical Reports", March 30, 1998.
+However, it is recognized that some of the information required to complete the requirements set out in Technical Bulletin GM9801 will not be available until the post-award geotechnical investigations are complete.